PrabeshPathak2002/Hand-Tracking-using-mediapipe/README.md

 - `HandTracking.py` – Simple script for hand tracking.
 - `HandTrackingModule.py` – Modular, class-based version with more features.
 - `requirements.txt` – Python dependencies.
-- `.gitignore` – Files and folders to ignore in git.